vmware/photon/docs/kubernetes.md

-Running Kubernetes on Photon
+Running Kubernetes on Photon OS
 -----------------------------------------------------

-(Note: Modified Getting started Kubernetes docs accordingly to run Kubernetes on Photon)

 **Table of Contents**